Slamy/CDi_MiSTer/README.md

 * A dump of the SLAVE 3.2 ROM is required to fix some hacks
     * I2C front panel data is not correctly handled (e.g. Play button)
+    * The IR codes from the Remote have the same issue when media control buttons are used.

 ## Simulation